 This would mean Milone might be the lost forefather of pizza in America, not Lombardi, who was only 18 years old when the restaurant that bears his name is believed to have begun.

-The Man Who Brought Pizza to America?
+Who Brought Pizza to America?

 Milone likely immigrated to New York in 1892.
 He seems to have made pizza dough back in Naples, and he probably began making and selling pizzas in his early years in the United States.